thiago4go/dapr-workshop/docs/challenge-2/python.md

 Let's break down the code above.

-1. First we creating an instance of the DaprClient.
+1. First an instance of the `DaprClient` is created.

 ```python
 with DaprClient() as client: